Amin-Gh-05/Amin-Gh-05/README.md

 When I'm not working, you might find me:

 - Playing games, Watching movies and series, Reading novels, Playing or persuing sports
-- Hanging out with old, new or future friends (next one might be you!)
+- Hanging out with old, new or future friends

 ## 📫 How to Connect